paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-022-mine-safety-and-health.md

 (5) In the case of a miner who dies on or before March 1, 1978, who was employed for 25 years or more in one or more coal mines before June 30, 1971, the eligible survivors of such miner shall be entitled to the payment of benefits, at the rate applicable under [section 922(a)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title30-section922/a/2&num=0&edition=prelim), unless it is established that at the time of his or her death such miner was not partially or totally disabled due to pneumoconiosis.
 Eligible survivors shall, upon request by the Secretary, furnish such evidence as is available with respect to the health of the miner at the time of his or her death.
 The provisions of this paragraph shall not apply with respect to claims filed on or after the day that is 180 days after the effective date of the Black Lung Benefits Amendments of 1981.

-**(d) Applicability of presumptions** Nothing in subsection (c) of this section shall be deemed to affect the applicability of subsection (a) of this section in the case of a claim where the presumptions provided for therein are inapplicable.
+**(d) Applicability of presumptions** Nothing in subsection (c) shall be deemed to affect the applicability of subsection (a) in the case of a claim where the presumptions provided for therein are inapplicable.

 ### Statutory Notes